rmee/gradle-plugins/build-on-change/README.md

 ## Configuration

-The reference branch can be set with the following configuration:

 ```
 buildOnChange {
 	referenceBranch = 'master'
+	rebuildPaths += 'build.gradle'
 }
 ```

+The reference branch to compare against can be set with the `referenceBranch` property.
 By default the master branch is chosen.

+Changes to files like the root build.gradle can let the plugin trigger a full rebuild.
+Any such file can be added to the `rebuildPaths` list.
+By default all Gradle related files are set (`build.gradle`, `gradle.properties`, `settings.gradle`, Gradle wrapper).

-# Git Implementation
+## Git Implementation

 [org.ajoberstar.grgit](https://plugins.gradle.org/plugin/org.ajoberstar.grgit) is
 used to access Git from Gradle.
 The plugin is automatically applied to the root project.